buddhist-uni/buddhist-uni.github.io/_content/canon/an4.170_geoff.md

 year: 1998
 ---

-> whoever -- monk or nun -- declares the attainment of arahantship in my presence, they all do it by means of one or another of four paths.
+> whoever---monk or nun---declares the attainment of arahantship in my presence, they all do it by means of one or another of four paths.